cochlearai/csp-example-doc/gcp/README.md

-# Deploy and inference Cochl.Sense Cloud API on GCP marketplace VM
+# Deploy and inference Cochl.Sense Cloud API on Google Cloud Platform

 This guide explains how to deploy and use the Cochl.Sense Cloud API VM through the GCP Marketplace.